Become a Driving Instructor

 Now that you have successfully passed the first two stages, you are ready to prove you have what it takes to turn future students into safe drivers.
 Not only will you be equipped with the knowledge needed for the Stage 3 exam, but you will also be taught:

-- How to effectively use dual controls allowing you to always keep the car safe.
+- How to effectively use dual controls, ensuring you always keep the car safe.

 - How to devise a “lesson planner” using various role-play skills.